 The period at the end of which the accrued performance fee is crystallised and paid (the "Performance Period") is generally the Company's fiscal year (1 October - 30 September), but may also a) begin mid-year in certain circumstances from the launch of a Fund or Share Class and b) end mid-year from the previous Performance Period's end to the closure of a Fund or Share Class.
 For Funds using the High Water Mark and Performance Benchmark with High Water Mark mechanisms in cases of a launch of a Fund or a Share Class in the ongoing Performance Period the performance fee will crystalise at the end of the current Performance Period.
 When this occurs, the Performance Period may be less than one calendar year.
-For Funds using the Performance Period the performance fee will crystalise in the ongoing Performance Period the performance Period or a Share Class in the ongoing Performance Period the performance fee will crystalise at the end of the current Performance Period the performance Benchmark mechanism in cases of a launch of a Fund or a Share Class in the ongoing Performance Period the performance Period may be less than one calendar year.
-For Funds using the Performance Benchmark mechanism in cases of a launch of a Fund or a Share Class in the ongoing Performance Period the performance Period may be less than one calendar year.
-For Funds using the Performance Benchmark mechanism in cases of a launch of a Fund or a Share Class in the ongoing Performance Period the performance Period the performance fee will crystalise at the end of the immediately following Performance Period.
+For Funds using the Performance Benchmark mechanism in cases of a launch of a Fund or a Share Class in the ongoing Performance Period the performance fee will crystalise at the end of the immediately following Performance Period.
 When this occurs, the Performance Period may be longer than one calendar year.